Who we are

 How we secure your data

-We hold your personal data on a secure computer in our office.
-It is password protected and only relevant staff have access to it.
+We hold your personal data on our secure database E- Tapestry.
 Our staff complete mandatory data protection training when first employed and annually thereafter.

 Our website is hosted on servers located in the UK.
 We take great care to ensure that our website operates at the highest security levels and that our suppliers are committed to best practice in digital security.
 We encrypt all personal information and financial data in transmission.